tokenika/eosfactory/docs/sphinx/source/cases/wallet.md

 The 'Wallet` class wraps EOSIO wallets.
 The 'Wallet' object keep account objects, presented at <a href="account.html">cases/account</a>.

-It can be exactly one 'Wallet' object in the namespace.
+It has to be exactly one 'Wallet' object in the namespace.
 After the 'Wallet' singleton is created, it remains transparent to the script: usually, there is no need to refer to it.